PSP92/project-1-329/readme.md

     at app.js:25

 Had the wrong names in my web components had to go through each line and found the wrong names

+my responsive wasn't responding to changes because I didn't link it in the HTMl